-- In a medium bowl, whisk the dry ingredients: flour, ground cinnamon, ground nutmeg, baking soda, and salt.
+- Mix the dry ingredients: In a medium bowl, whisk the flour, ground cinnamon, ground nutmeg, baking soda, and salt.
 Set aside.

-- Preheat oven to 350 degrees F while the dough is chilling.
-Line two large sheet pans with parchment paper.
+- Meanwhile, preheat oven to 350 degrees F. Line two large sheet pans with parchment paper.

-- After the dough has refrigerated for 30 minutes, use a cookie scoop (1.5 tablespoon capacity) to scoop out the dough onto the prepared sheet pans.
-Make sure the cookie dough balls are about 2 to 3 inches apart.
-You may need to bake them in multiple batches.
-Note: I'd highly recommend using a cookie scoop because the dough will be very sticky.
+- After the dough has refrigerated for about 30 minutes, use a medium cookie scoop (1.5 tablespoon capacity) to scoop out the dough onto the prepared sheet pans, about 2 to 3 inches apart.
+Note: If you refrigerated the dough for several hours, lightly press down the cookie dough balls to flatten a little bit.
+This will help them spread better.